Here’s a hint: It’s lower than you can even imagine.

 The average turnaround time for a MassHealth application is at least 90 days.
 Once the application is put together, which takes some time because we are talking about reviewing five years' worth of documents, we submit the application and it can take MassHealth 60 days just to review the application and issue a letter acknowledging their receipt of the documents.
 Now that letter is not an approval.
 That first letter is almost always a request for further information.

 MassHealth always finds some other piece of information to ask for, even when we think we've given them everything.
-One tactic they use, for example, is that because it takes them 60 days to respond, they'll come back and ask for additional bank statements to cover that 60 day period that it took them to open the application.
+One tactic they use, for example, is that because it takes them 60 days to respond, they'll come back and ask for additional bank statements to cover that 60-day period that it took them to open the application.
 They always find a way.
 Usually, that request for further information is answered by us and it takes them about 30 days to respond to that.
 So 60 days to respond to the application and then another 30 days to respond to the request for information.
 So right now we're at 90 days.

 Sometimes the caseworker will still request additional information on top of that.
-They can be very difficult with determining what type of verifications they will accept and what type they will not.
+It can be very difficult with determining what type of verifications they will accept and what type they will not.
 There are times when we think we've given them every possible document to prove a certain situation or asset, and they still find ways to question it.

 Most nursing homes that accept MassHealth understand that this process can take roughly 90 days.
 MassHealth will pay retroactively for 90 days once the approval is granted.
-In this situation, the caseworker asked for more information at the 60-day mark, which we responded to.
+In this situation, the caseworker asked for more information at the 60-day mark, to which we responded to.
 Much of the information they requested had to do with the fact that Jim and his son shared the same name.
 Now, this is something I'm used to because my dad and I share the same name, and so does my son, and I know it can be confusing.
 The caseworker sent us repeated requests to prove which assets were in Jim's name and which assets were in his son's name.
 It was no easy thing and MassHealth made an issue out of it over and over again.

 This application was done in late 2020, and the 60-day letter came in around March, right at the beginning of lockdown because of COVID.
 At that point, the MassHealth caseworkers were working from home and there was very little staff actually in their offices.
 MassHealth continued to go back and forth with us making ridiculous requests for information to differentiate Jim’s assets from his son’s, all of which we provided.